 Sometimes, these situations can be exceptionally difficult to handle.
-After all, who’s to say that squirrel isn’t emotionally supporting the person?
+After all, who’s to say that a squirrel isn’t emotionally supporting its human?
 Except, it’s a bit strange to have a squirrel on a flight.

 TSA workers have to be on the lookout for all kinds of weird things.
 Most of the time, they want to make sure people aren’t transporting illegal substances across countries.
 One guy was stopped from going on a plane because he had a suitcase filled with female mannequin parts.